sibe-finance/sibe-docs/docs/6_Developers/1_Tokenomics.md

 2. Now, let's take a (fictive) scenario where the parameters of the pool are very different: <br />

 Unstake liquidity: 100,030 SOL <br />
-Amount you want to unstake immediately: 9030 SOL <br />
+The amount you want to unstake immediately: 9030 SOL <br />
 Your fees would be calculated as such:

 >100,030 - 9030 = 91,000